 Fly Fishing Lures are large flies of the streamer, bucktail and sculpin variety used to imitate baitfish, aggravate or act as 'attractors'.

 From lakes to streams, you will catch all types of fish on good lure patterns.
-Form, flash and action are what makes an excellent choice of lure pattern, colours are strong but largely down to personal preference, whether it be black to cause a silhouette effect when fish look up from the depths, or a bright colour such as orange to attract the attention of a passing fish.
+Form, flash and action are what makes an excellent choice for a lure trout fly, colours are strong but largely down to personal preference, whether it be black to cause a silhouette effect when fish look up from the depths, or a bright colour such as orange to attract the attention of a passing fish.

 Nymphs are aquatic insects that are still in their underwater stage, not having reached their adult, or flying, stage of life yet.
 Trout have a diet that consists primarily of sub-surface insects (nymphs).

 A wet fly is more an imitation of a stage of life of aquatic insects.
-Many wet flies imitate a struggling nymph as it attempts to reach the surface of the river.
+Many wet fishing flies imitate a struggling nymph as it attempts to reach the surface of the river before hatching.